Veterinary Biosciences BSc (Hons) – 2019 entry

 Our experienced Professional Training tutors will help you choose between, and apply to, a strictly vetted selection of excellent placements in industry, veterinary surgeries, research laboratories, academia, zoological parks, conservation centres and sanctuaries.

-As a student on our Veterinary Biosciences programme, you will have the opportunity to undertake Professional Training placements at the nearby APHA and the Pirbright Institute, and at internationally renowned vet schools abroad, which will provide you with a special insight into working in a world-class veterinary research institute.
+As a student on our BSc Veterinary Biosciences programme, you will also have the opportunity to undertake Professional Training placements at the nearby APHA, the Pirbright Institute, and at internationally renowned vet schools abroad, which will provide you with a special insight into working in a world-class veterinary research institute.

 This unique training will complement your academic knowledge and enhance your employment prospects upon completion of your degree.

 Watch a video of BSc Veterinary Biosciences students on placement at London Zoo.